decentraland/old-documentation/_posts/deploy/2018-01-01-deploy-to-now.md

 now alias {deploymentId} decentraland.now.sh
 ```

+> Note: for scenes that were originally built with version 6.0 or older, you will have to make a couple of manual adjustments to your project.
+See [this blogpost](https://decentraland.org/blog/announcements/decentraland-on-now/) for more details.

 ## Multiplayer considerations

 Note that scenes deployed to a server behave as single player experiences, even though you're able to see other users moving around.

 User positions are shared, but each user runs the scene locally in their browser.
 If the scene can be modified by a user's interaction, each user will see the scene in a different state.

-To synchronize the scene's state amongst users, it's currently necessary to use a remote server to sync the state amongst the various users.
+To synchronize the scene's state amongst users, there are two approaches (see [multiplayer considerations]({{ site.baseurl }}{% post_url /development-guide/2018-01-10-remote-scene-considerations %}) ) If you use a remote server to sync the state amongst the various users, then you should also deploy the server somewhere, separate from the scene.
+You can also deploy the server to `now`, by following the steps below.

-## Upload multiplayer scenes
+#### Upload multiplayer scenes

 If you created your scene based on one of the remote scene examples, then you need to make two separate deployments, one for the server and another for the scene client.